SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="filesopusidjson"><code>api/files/[opusid].json</code> - Return URLs of Files for an OPUS ID</h3>

-Get the URLs of all (or some) files available for a single observation.
+Get the URLs of all (or some) product files available for a single observation.

 Supported return formats: `json`.